Activities for team building and games for your virtual team

 19. Sensei Exercises

 At SnackNation, we do something similar here.
-We mobilize our entire 90 + member team every Monday for a personal or professional development session.
+We mobilize our 90 + member team every Monday for a personal or professional development session.
 We are calling Sensei Session.
-We did a new Sensei Session with best-selling author Ryan Holiday: Why we love it: Sensei not only makes us get hot on Mondays but increases our dedication to development and learning as well.
-Throughout the week, the subjects discussed become conversation points, which contribute in more communication with team members.
+We did a new Sensei Session with best-selling author Ryan Holiday: Sensei not only makes us get hot on Mondays but increases our dedication to development and learning as well.
+Throughout the week, the subjects discussed become conversation points, which contribute to more communication with team members.

 20. Day of Own It

 Limeade, a corporate health technology provider, values product possession.
-So much so because, from everywhere in the organisation, they allow new innovations to arrive.
-But instead of giving lip service to this notion, the corporation is putting their money where their mouth is by launching Own It Day, an incentive for everyone in the enterprise to sell their product ideas, no matter where that person is positioned in the admin chart.
+Much so because, from everywhere in the organization, they allow new innovations to arrive.
+But instead of giving lip service to this notion, the corporation is putting its money where its mouth is by launching Own It Day, an incentive for everyone in the enterprise to sell their product ideas, no matter where that person is positioned in the admin chart.

 21. Appreciation Circle

-Engagement organization E Group recently kicked off their Culture Week with a "Circle of Love," an incredibly impactful basic task.
-Rachel Niebeling, the Employee Communication Expert of E Company, is part of the committee that conducts team building activities.
-Rachel describes how the organization carried out this basic yet effective team bonding exercise in her Culture Week blog series:
+Engagement organization E Group recently kicked off their Culture Week with a “Circle of Love,” an incredibly impactful basic task.
+Rachel Niebeling, the Employee Communication Expert of E Company, is part of the committee that conducts team-building activities.
+Rachel describes how the organization carried out this basic yet effective team bonding exercise.

-Why we love this: Easy but effective.
-It may be difficult to find ways to show your love for the people around you, but it's so important to do so-it's up to your culture.
+Easy but effective.
+It may be difficult to find ways to show your love for the people around you, but it’s so important to do so it’s up to your culture.
 This exercise in team building for work makes it simple.

 22. Intros of Epic Business

-Fresh recruit intros have become a thing of legend here at SnackNation, complete with bullhorn, smoke machine, and Chicago Bulls intro music (circa 1990).
-Spearheaded by our Talent Management Officer, and Rock Stardom Ray Marks, this popular tradition continues to expand and expand.
-Find this out: Why we love it: Ray's pageantry and over the top enthusiasm is funny, of course, but the true benefit comes from the warm welcome and welcoming atmosphere that new employees would get as they arrive at the organization.
+Fresh recruit intros have become a thing of legend here at SnackNation, complete with a bullhorn, smoke machine, and Chicago Bulls intro music (circa 1990).
+Spearheaded by our Talent Management Officer and Rock Stardom Ray Marks, this popular tradition continues to expand and expand.
+Ray’s pageantry and over-the-top enthusiasm are funny but the true benefit comes from the warm welcome and welcoming atmosphere that new employees get as they arrive at the organization.

 23. Bond Up Ice Cream